Albion-Krasniqi/Car-Classification-Deep-Learning/README.md

 ## Predict the models of the cars from given images

 ## Goal:
-Building a vehicle recognition predictive model using convolutional neural networks, and the goal of that model is to classify a car’s make and model based on an input image.
+Building a vehicle recognition predictive model using machine learning models (traditional and deep learning), and the goal of that model is to classify a car’s make and model based on an input image.